emilvissing/swagger2-postman2/README.md

 * The Postman collection leverages Postman support for bearer token authentication.
 The requests in the collection do not contain `Authorization` headers.
 Instead, Postman automatically sets the `Authorization` header when you send a request.

-  To use this feature, first use "Generate an OAuth token".
+  To use this feature, first use the "Generate an OAuth token" request.
 Send your Client ID and Client Secret in the body.
-A test script extracts your bearer token from the response and sets an environment variable called `bearer_token`.
+A test script then extracts your bearer token from the response and sets an environment variable called `bearer_token`.
 Postman inserts the value of `bearer_token` into the `Authorization` header when you send other requests.

 * The Postman collection contains a variable called `zuora_host`.
 Each request in the collection has `zuora_host` in the URL.
 The default value of `zuora_host` is `rest.apisandbox.zuora.com`.
 You can override the default value by setting an environment variable called `zuora_host`.